gdbroman/broman.blog/_posts/2020/2020-06-11-windows-of-opportunity.md

 Like running an ultra-marathon.

-Or leaving your safe 9 to 5 to do a risky business venture.
+Or leaving your safe 9 to 5 for a risky business venture.

-Because certain things, we do, not because they’re easy and pleasurable.
+Because certain things we do, not because they’re easy and pleasurable.

 But precisely because they are hard.